-You are in luck, friend, because Friday it is, and bored I am, and honestly I’ve spent all day editing very dry dull sandy coarse copy for- aahhh… money.
-And it kills me that I can’t write the way I want to write, it hurts, aha, ow.
+You are in luck, friend, because bored I am, and honestly I spent all day editing very dry dull sandy coarse copy for- aahhh… money.
+And it kills me that I can’t always write the way I want to write, it hurts, aha, ow.

 Bristol is cool, life is nice – that’s the long and short of it.
 Stopping travelling has been a big jarring fuck, which I knew it would be.
 It’s mad how quickly you settle back into your old ways though – job, stability, one place, money, la la la.
 I am no longer gobbling up steady roster of new faces, sucking stories and experience enough to turn their juicy bones dry.
 I have turned to books instead, and regular exercise, and audiobooks about s p a a a a c e, and video games, and even (what the fuuuck) week-long sobriety.
 Who am I?

 One funny thing that occurred to me last week is that my inner romantic – who I stomped happily to death in Australia because that soppy bitch has got me into more trouble than I care to think about – has reanimated.
 He was dead and gone while I was on the orchard.
 I couldn’t take myself seriously – anything seriously.
 Politics seemed far removed and pointless, poetry and art was a piss take, even writing this blog seemed dumb and egotistical.
 Which it is.
 But yeah.